-A. The validity of such instruments as between the parties thereto is not dependent upon acknowledgments, 16 O.S.A. § 15.
+A. The validity of such instruments as between the parties thereto is not dependent upon acknowledgments, 16 O.S.A. §15.

-B. As against subsequent purchasers for value, in the absence of other notice to such purchasers, such instruments are not valid unless acknowledged and recorded, except as provided in C and D herein, 16 O.S.A. § 15.
+B. As against subsequent purchasers for value, in the absence of other notice to such purchasers, such instruments are not valid unless acknowledged and recorded, except as provided in Paragraph C herein, 16 O.S.A. §15.

-C. Such an instrument containing an acknowledgment which is defective in form shall be considered valid notwithstanding such defect, and shall not be deemed to impair marketability, provided such instrument has been recorded for a period of not less than five (5) years, 16 O.S.A. § 39a.
+C. Such an instrument which has not been acknowledged or which contains a defective acknowledgment shall be considered valid notwithstanding such omission or defect, and shall not be deemed to impair marketability, provided such instrument has been recorded for a period of not less than five (5) years, 16 O.S.A. §§27a & 39a.